IBM-Bluemix-Docs/security-advisor/setup-network.md

 5. Optionally, add tags.
 6. Select **Interface** for **Attach flow log connector to**.
 7. Select your VPC, virtual server instance, and network interface.
-8. Select the instance of Cloud Object Storage and the bucket that you connected to {{site.data.keyword.security-advisor_short_notm}}.
+8. Select the instance of Cloud Object Storage and the bucket that you connected to {{site.data.keyword.security-advisor_short}}.
 9. Click **Create flow log**.